sudhaus7/typo3-gpgadmin/Documentation/Configuration/Index.rst

    :alt: Extension settings

 .. important::
-   in order to use the gpg binary, the functions popen and proc_open need to be enabled for your PHP installation.
+   in order to use the GPG binary, the functions popen and proc_open need to be enabled for your PHP installation.

 .. _addingkeys:

-Adding keys are simply be done by creating an PGP/GPG/OpenPGP Key Record in a Sysfolder of your choice.
+Adding keys are simply be done by creating an GPG/PGP/OpenPGP Key Record in a Sysfolder of your choice.

 .. figure:: ../Images/module.png
    :alt: GnuPG Admin module